nirmata-add-ons/vault-agent-injector/README.md

 ## Usage

 To configure the add-on, follow these steps:
 1. Clone this repository or add its contents to your own private Git repository.
-You can also change the AGENT_INJECT_VAULT_ADDR to contain the address of your Vault service (this can also be set in Nirmata.)
-2. Create a Nirmata catalog application with a Git upstream and select your repository.
-The name of the application must be set to **vault-agent-injector** so Nirmata can auto-configure the required settings.
+3. Create a Nirmata catalog application with a Git upstream and select your repository.
+The name of the catalog application must be set to **vault-agent-injector** and the namespace must be set to **vault-agent-injector** so to auto-configure the required settings.
-3. Edit the catalog application and select an add-on category.
+4. Edit the catalog application and select an add-on category (e.g. security).
+This is required to select the application as a add-on.
-4. Update cluster types, or create new ones, and select the add-on.
+5. Update cluster types, or create new ones, and select the add-on application.
-5. Create clusters using the cluster type.
+6. Create clusters using the cluster type.

 **Note:** if you select the stable channel, make sure you have a release available to deploy to the cluster.